 Flowering plants in your beds and fresh mulch can also impress.
 However, this is another area that is about subjective tastes, so some buyers will care more than others.
 It will also depend on how your home looks compared to surrounding properties.

 If you are marketing to buyers who intend to be landlords or are thinking about not selling and remaining a landlord yourself, check out Rental Property Improvements That Attract Tenants.
 If you are looking for ways to streamline your leasing and property management processes, do yourself a huge favor by adopting these Landlord Legal Documents.
-These Rocket Lawyer documents make communication and documentation tasks significantly faster and easier for landlords with online document creation and digital signature capability, and all for an affordable price.
+These Rocket Lawyer documents make communication and documentation tasks significantly faster and easier for landlords with online document creation and electronic signature capability, and all for an affordable price.

 Rocket Lawyer also has you covered with affordable attorney services.
 Should you have a legal question or a more complicated legal issue, reach out to a Rocket Lawyer On Call® attorney for answers and legal advice tailored to your specific needs.